ncase/mental-health/index.md

 When it yaps “nobody likes us!” it's trying (however badly) to protect your need for belonging.
 When it yaps “we're bad people!” it's trying (very poorly) to protect your need for personal growth.

-(If the idea of a sub-agent in your mind sounds like New Age woo, please substitute "wolf" with [Kahneman's "System 1"](https://en.wikipedia.org/wiki/Thinking,_Fast_and_Slow) or ["paleomammalian cortex"](https://en.wikipedia.org/wiki/Limbic_system) or something that sounds scientifically palatable.
-Thanks.)
+(The idea of a sub-agent in your mind isn't as wacky as it sounds – this thought's popped up independently in several fields: ["System 1 and System 2"](https://en.wikipedia.org/wiki/Thinking,_Fast_and_Slow) in behavioral economics, ["The Elephant & The Rider"](https://en.wikipedia.org/wiki/The_Righteous_Mind) in social psychology, ["The Society of Mind"](https://en.wikipedia.org/wiki/Society_of_Mind) in cognitive science, etc)

 However, maybe you have a hyperactive dog that barks at shadows.
-It's not the dog's fault, maybe in the past it's been abused or neglected.
+It's not the dog's fault.
+Maybe in the past, it's been abused or neglected.
 But the dog genuinely wants to help you!
 That's its literal evolved function!

+It yaps because it's a battered shelter dog, and it needs you to help it heal.

 Sadly, many people's first response to the loud dog – including mine – was to lash out at it.
 But you can't beat the meanness out of a dog, or scare the fear out of it.
 (Note: [this is also true for literal dog-training [pdf]](http://dogscouts.org/base/tonto-site/uploads/2014/10/620_art_training_methods.pdf).)

-So... how *do* you train your guard dog?
+So... how *do* you train your dog?

 ---